meisterhauns/Black-Paper-Songlink-Plugin/README.md

 1) Download via GitHub Desktop or as zip

 2) Add the folders to your Wordpress Site via FTP
-    - bp-songlink-storage should be located in your plugins folder.
+    - _bp-songlink-storage_ should be located in your plugins folder.
     - The other files should be in your theme folder.
 I recommend creating a child theme but you cna do it in the parent theme as well.

-3) In your wp-admin dashboard go to plugins and enable "Black Paper Songlink Plugin".
+3) In your wp-admin dashboard go to plugins and enable _Black Paper Songlink Plugin_.

 4) Create a private page and add the plugin.